Quantitative Darboux theorems in contact geometry: Size of standard neighborhoods in dimension 3

 the tube of radius $r$ around $\zeta$.
-It is either a solid torus or a thickened disk depending on whether $\zeta$ is a circle or an interval.
-The following lemma, which will be proved at the end of this section, gives a sufficient condition to have $\T$ embedded.
+It is the image of either a solid torus or a thickened disk depending on whether $\zeta$ is a circle or an arc but $\exp_\nu$ may fail to be an embedding.
+The following lemma, which has nothing to do with contact geometry and will be proved at the end of this section, gives a sufficient condition to have an embedding in the thickened disk case.